sci-42ver/SDF_exercise_solution/chapter_5/5_7_pratt_operator_precedence_parser/README.md

   - > 5.2/1 and 5.3/1 in C++03
     ~~at least for~~ also said in [draft](https://web.archive.org/web/20180922024431/https://cs.nyu.edu/courses/fall11/CSCI-GA.2110-003/documents/c++2003std.pdf)
     - [group meaning](https://stackoverflow.com/questions/25589257/what-does-left-to-right-associativity-mean#comment55868714_25589257)
+    - > With unary operators it would be more than surprising to group !!a as (!!)a, the language would also *have to supply a meaning* for the sub-expression !!, which currently it *doesn't have*.
+      So "prefix unary operators" can only have "right-to-left".
+    - > Then you'll see just how it is that precedence and associativity are defined by the grammar.
+The big trick is that every "high-precedence" type of expression IS-A "lower-precedence" type of expression. since mul is always done before add, so we have `additive-expression + multiplicative-expression` classified as `additive-expression`, but not vice versa, otherwise we allow addition done before multiplication. <a id="how_to_get_precedence_from_grammar"></a>
 - https://en.cppreference.com/w/c/language/operator_precedence
   - > The operand of prefix ++ and -- can't be a type cast. because that value is not lvalue (e.g. `++((int) p)`).